 Artie and Paul, about the time they recorded PARSLEY, SAGE.

 PARSLEY, SAGE was also halfway conventional creatively.
-Its twelve songs clock in at a total of just under half an hour; the longest track, “Scarborough Fair/Canticle,” is only 3:10.
+Its twelve tracks clock in at a total of just under half an hour; the longest one, “Scarborough Fair/Canticle,” is only 3:10.
 But this material was more densely packed than anything I’d ever heard.
-It was partly a reaction to their rushed-out previous album SOUNDS OF SILENCE.
+It was partly a reaction to S&G’s rushed-out previous album SOUNDS OF SILENCE.
 They had already split up when, after the fact, producer Tom Wilson overdubbed rock instrumentation onto the acoustic recording of “The Sound of Silence” from their non-selling folkie Lp WEDNESDAY MORNING 3 AM.
 That second-hand backbeat irked Paul Simon when he heard it, and furthermore the tempo wavered enough on the original that the dubbed electric cats had to audibly slow down once to let the vocals catch up.
 But the new mix made Simon and Art Garfunkel huge stars when it became a smash, causing them to reunite for that quickie follow-up.
 Now they were big shots, and now they were going to take their time.
 They spent a then-unheard-of three months recording PARSLEY, SAGE, establishing a lasting reputation as studio perfectionists, sort of the Steely Dan of the Sixties.
 I could hear a quantum leap in ambition the first time I played the record in fall 1966.
 I thought it was one of the best things ever.
 No lie.
 It was the same feeling I got when I first saw CITIZEN KANE and 2001.

 If most albums at the time were hit-record compilations, they still worked because the artists had a signature sound that sustained itself throughout.
 While it was true that Simon & Garfunkel harmonized so beautifully that you often couldn’t tell which one was up high — they sang intervals like their idols the Everly Brothers, but without a hint of country twang; they may have sounded like altar boys but were really two Jewish kids from Queens — each track on PARSLEY, SAGE inhabited its own individual sonic environment.
 It felt less like a greatest-hits record and more like a collection of great short stories.
 Even the magnificent BLONDE ON BLONDE, which beat PARSLEY, SAGE to market by six months or so, didn’t exhibit such variety and exactitude.
 I was blown away.